Liminality: Judeo-Christian worship

 Liminal existence can be located in a separated sacred space, which occupies a sacred time.
-Examples in the Bible include the dream of Jacob (Genesis 28:12–19) where he encounters God between heaven and earth and the instance when Isaiah meets the Lord in the temple of holiness (Isaiah 6:1–6).
+Examples in the Bible include the dream of Jacob (Genesis 28:12–19) where he encounters God between heaven and earth, and the time when Isaiah meets the in the temple of holiness (Isaiah 6:1–6).
 In such a liminal space, the individual experiences the revelation of sacred knowledge where God imparts his knowledge on the person.
+In the New Testament, the Letter to the Hebrews' reference to "a city we have here", and a city its people are still looking for (Hebrews 13:14) has been seen as a form of liminality.

 Worship can be understood in this context as the church community (or communitas or koinonia) enter into liminal space corporately.
 Religious symbols and music may aid in this process described as a pilgrimage by way of prayer, song, or liturgical acts.
 The congregation is transformed in the liminal space and as they exit, are sent out back into the world to serve.